And now Wakeling returns with Here We Go Love, The Beat's first studio album since 1982.

 Although encumbered by a tendon injury which meant he couldn't play, he hummed some saxophone melodies which Wakeling incorporated into the album to maintain a taste of his musical flavour.

 Wakeling continues: "Time is a funny thing, makes more sense in heartbeats, sometimes, than on a stopwatch.

 "It took a while to make this record, in between month long tours, and that gave us time to do plenty of listening.
 Cut a little, test a lot, as the woodwork teacher used to say.

 "The songs suggested that there was something in the air.
 Now the album is done and, and the face of British and American politics has changed dramatically.
 That was what was in the air, and the songs are about what is happening right now.

 "As we got closer to finishing, our shows started selling out in advance, then becoming two nights, and the new songs going down a storm with the crowds. then, all the right people started showing up at just the right time.
 Boom!"

 The Beat featuring Dave Wakeling play Concorde 2, Brighton, on Sunday 17th June.
-New album 'Here We Go Love' is released on 11th May 2018.
+New album 'Here We Go Love' is out now.
 For more details CLICK HERE